Skip to content

 White papers and publications

-Deltamarin is also engaged in continuous R&D activities.
+In addition to studies and consulting, Deltamarin actively engages in continuous research and development activities.
 We develop in-house methods for sustainable ship design and regularly participate in joint industry development projects.
 Our long-term cooperation with universities, research institutes, and the industry has enabled us to explore various modelling and optimization methods over the years, allowing us to predict the benefits of new technologies during the ship conceptual design stage.
-As a demonstration of such cooperation, you can read the article below detailing the results of our recent EU-funded project, CHEK.
-The project focuses on decarbonizing long-distance shipping through alternative fuels, technology synergy and digital design, with a specific case study on a bulk carrier.
-The methods discussed in the article are already actively applied in our projects:

 Recent joint-industry projects: